Proton

 What are security questions?

-Answers to questions like “What is your mother’s maiden name?” are supposed to be information only you know or a select few — in theory, the more obscure the answer, the better the security.
+Answers to security questions are supposed to be information only you and a select few people know — in theory, the more obscure the answer, the better the security.
+However, the recommended security questions on the website you’re using might not be ideal.

-However, experts have begun to question the effectiveness(new window) of this security layer due to the vulnerabilities that come with requiring people to remember information that can be forgotten, changed, or discovered by potential attackers digging around on the Internet.
+While all of the security answers are personal to you, they’re also not impossible for bad actors to find out.
+For years, experts have been questioning the effectiveness(new window) of this security layer.
+Too many vulnerabilities are created by requiring people to remember information that can be forgotten, changed, or discovered by potential attackers digging around on the internet.

 Why security questions are a terrible idea